Published: 1 October 2024

 2. Regional peace

 Having severely damaged Hezbollah’s operational capabilities through its pager attack in September, Israel decides to secure an agreement with Hamas.
-All remaining Israeli hostages are released in return for thousands of Palestinian prisoners, many of whom are deported oversees.
+All remaining Israeli hostages are released in return for thousands of Palestinian prisoners, many of whom are deported overseas.
 A coalition of moderate Arab forces take control of the Gaza Strip, gradually enabling the Palestinian Authority to reassert itself in Gaza through a three-year reconstruction plan.
 The Lebanese government, taking advantage of Hezbollah’s weakness, rushes to sign a border demarcation agreement with Israel, forcing all armed factions to withdraw north behind the Litani River, as mandated by UN Security Council Resolution 1701.

 With the war over, Israeli Prime Minister Benjamin Netanyahu declares early elections in a bid to secure his position within Likud, before a national inquiry commission submits its findings.
 Saudi Arabia and other Arab Gulf states announce their willingness to spearhead a regional peace initiative in return for Israeli recognition of Palestinian statehood in the future.
 The Israeli left directs its election campaign to endorse the Arab peace proposal.